Iceland | Reykjavík to the Highlands

 Hotel Örk is a first class hotel in the town of Hveragerdi, Iceland’s “hottest town”, only 44 km form Reykjavík.
 The hotel offers friendly accommodation and well-equipped facilities in beautiful surroundings.
 Be sure to try out the outdoor swimming pool with waterslide, hot tubs and geothermal sauna!

-Leave the quaint town of Hveragerdi behind as we set our sights on the coast for a sea kayaking trip near the town of Stokkseyri.
-After lunch at Fjörubordid Restaurant, we saddle up for a horseback ride on the small yet strong Icelandic horses.
-After our scenic ride, we drive even further into the quiet and peaceful inlands where we happen upon our accommodation, the Highland Hotel Hrauneyjar, the perfect base to explore the Icelandic highlands.
+This morning we start on another hiking adventure to the top of the Vörðufell mountain where we will have a breathtaking view of glacial mountains and the Westman Islands.
+We drive even further into the quiet and peaceful inlands where we happen upon our accommodation, the Highland Hotel Hrauneyjar, the perfect base to explore the Icelandic highlands.
 The vastness and lack of human impact on the surrounding area makes it truly one of the last places in Europe where freedom, natural beauty and solitude are combined in a breathtakingly powerful experience.

 About Highland Hotel Hrauneyjar